Arena Breakout: Infinite

 • Mixed Points

-• The game's 'Tarkov-lite' approach is seen as both a positive for new players and a negative for hardcore Tarkov fans craving depth.
+• The game's comparison to Tarkov is seen both as a positive for accessibility and as a negative given its shift away from realism.

 • Common Themes